For businesses, time is money. Implementing standardized business licensing practices saves businesses time and supports local economic growth.

 - Equip cities and towns with the tools to meet law enforcement challenges created by the opioid epidemic.

 Long-term management of infrastructure extends beyond building roads, fixing potholes and cleaning drainage ditches.
 Cities and towns need resources and flexibility to prioritize and address local infrastructure challenges.

 - Increase municipal representation on County Transportation Committees.

 - Increase funding for drainage projects to mitigate flood-prone areas

 - Identify funding sources for relocating municipally-owned utilities forced to move due to road and bridge construction.

 Dilapidated structures pose a public safety threat in municipalities of all sizes.
-Cities and towns need additional tools to clear blight to ensure the safety of residents and visitors and to spur economic development opportunities for business owners.
+Additional tools to clear blight will ensure the safety of residents and visitors and spur economic development opportunities for business owners.